-The opmnctl stopall command should only be executed before shutting down OPMN and your computer.
+The opmnctl stopall command should only be executed prior to shutting down OPMN and your computer.
 This request first tries to stop all system components gracefully.
-Processes which do not stop gracefully is forcefully shutdown.
+Processes which will not stop gracefully is forcefully shutdown.
 After stopping all managed processes, the OPMN daemon shutdowns itself.